modelica/MA-Bylaws/MA-Bylaws.md

 appointed representative present at an Assembly meeting.
-This is either (a) the liaison member of the organizational member or (b) a person acting for the organization that has been given mandate for an Assembly meeting or an electronic voting, by informing the MA Board in writing at least one week prior to the start of the meeting or the electronic voting.
+This is either (a) the liaison member of the organizational member or (b) a person acting for the organization that has been given mandate for an Assembly meeting or an *electronic voting*, by informing the MA Board in writing at least one week prior to the start of the meeting or the *electronic voting*.
 Each such representative has one vote.
 An individual member who accepts to be a representative of an organization at a meeting can not exercise his/her voting rights as an individual member during that meeting.

-A member must be present at a meeting to execute his/her voting rights (see §5 for the definition of "present"), except for electronic voting.
-(see the definition of *electronic voting* at the end of this paragraph).
+A member must be present at a meeting to execute his/her voting rights (see §5 for the definition of "present"), except for *electronic voting* (see the definition of *electronic voting* at the end of this paragraph).

 The Assembly constitutes a quorum when at least nine members are present which have the right to vote, one of whom is the Chairperson or Vice-Chairperson.
-For an electronic voting, at least nine valid votes have to be submitted, one of these votes must be from the Chairperson or Vice-Chairperson.
+For an *electronic voting*, at least nine valid votes have to be submitted, one of these votes must be from the Chairperson or Vice-Chairperson.